wborgeaud/python-pippenger/README.md

 ## Where is it useful
 The main application (that I know of) of Pippenger's algorithm is in cryptography.
 Many cryptographic schemes relying on the Discrete Logarithm assumption (or related ones) perform a multi-exponentiation at some point.

-For example [bulletproofs](https://crypto.stanford.edu/bulletproofs/) make use of multi-exponentiation **because** they are so much faster than aggregating individual exponentiations.
+For example [bulletproofs](https://crypto.stanford.edu/bulletproofs/) make use of multi-exponentiations **because** they are so much faster than aggregating individual exponentiations.